New Zealand Warriors: Return to finals football – 2010

-Another Grand Final – 2011
+Another Grand Final and the dawn of Shaun Johnson – 2011

-2011 started out as emotional for the Warriors, due to the 2011 Christchurch Earthquake.
+2011 started out as emotional for the Warriors, due to the 2011 Christchurch earthquake.
 The Warriors began the 2011 season with an historic match at Auckland's Eden Park, the first regular season home game the club had played away from Mt Smart Stadium.
-The match drew a record home game crowd for the Warriors of 38,405 however unfortunately the Warriors could not repay the large crowd with a victory as they were beaten 24–18 by the Parramatta Eels.
+The match drew a record home game crowd for the Warriors of 38,405; however, the Warriors were beaten 24–18 by the Parramatta Eels.
 The Warriors went on to lose their following two matches and it appeared that Warriors fans were in for another season of disappointment.
 To their credit the Warriors bounced back and were in the running for a top four position late in the season but finished in 6th spot.
 Midway through the season coach Ivan Cleary was approached by the Penrith Panthers and was appointed as their coach for the 2012 season.
 Cleary remained coach for the remainder of the 2011 season and Brian McClennan was to be appointed his successor for the 2012 season.
 One of the highlights of the season was the unearthing of the young halfback Shaun Johnson who played a key role as the Warriors approached the 2011 finals series.

 In week one of the finals series the Warriors were thrashed 40–10 by the Brisbane Broncos.
-Other results went the Warriors way and they were fortunate to progress to week two of the finals where they would meet a high flying Wests Tigers who had completed their 9th straight victory.
-The match was expected to go the Tigers way however a brilliant second half comeback by the Warriors culminated in a late and controversial try to Krisnan Inu which saw the Warriors win 22–20 and earn the right to play the Melbourne Stormfor a place in the Grand Final.
+Other results went the Warriors way and they progressed to week two of the finals where they would meet a high flying Wests Tigers who had completed their 9th straight victory.
+The match was expected to go the Tigers way however a brilliant second half comeback by the Warriors culminated in a late and controversial try to Krisnan Inu which saw the Warriors win 22–20 and earn the right to play the Melbourne Storm for a place in the Grand Final.

 The Warriors traveled to Melbourne as outsiders but turned in what is considered one of the most complete performances in the club's history.
-The Warriors controlled the match and sealed the Melbourne Storm's fate with Shaun Johnson mesmerising the Storm defence to send Lewis Brown in for the try that would send the Warriors to their second ever Grand Final, where they would meet the Manly-Warringah Sea Eagles.
+The Warriors controlled the match and sealed the Melbourne Storm's fate with Shaun Johnson mesmerising the Storm defence to send Lewis Brown in for the try that would send the Warriors to their second ever Grand Final, where they would meet the Manly Warringah Sea Eagles.